Oeyvind/featexmod/README.md

 Typically used to modulate effect processing parameters.
 Used on the same sound it provides adaptive effects, used on another source sound it provides cross-adaptive effects.

 The Feature-Extract-Modulator is a further development of the "interprocessing" Signal Interaction Toolkit of 2015.
+Due to possible conflicts of VST id's it is advised not to have both the "interprocessing" and the "featexmod" toolkit installed in your VST path.
+Move your VST/interprocessing folder (if you have one) to another location on your computer and you should be fine.

 * How to use:
 - Compile the VST plugins from the .csd files using Cabbage (https://github.com/rorywalsh/cabbage/releases)